whatwg/fs/proposals/MultipleReadersWriters.md

 Currently, only one instance of [FileSystemSyncAccessHandle](https://fs.spec.whatwg.org/#api-filesystemsyncaccesshandle) may be open at a time, given a [file system entry](https://fs.spec.whatwg.org/#entry).
 This explainer proposes a new locking scheme and API changes to support multiple readers and writers for `FileSystemSyncAccessHandle` and an exclusive writer for `FileSystemWritableFileStream`.

+Introducing new locking modes for [FileSystemSyncAccessHandle](https://fs.spec.whatwg.org/#api-filesystemsyncaccesshandle) and [FileSystemWritableFileStream](https://fs.spec.whatwg.org/#api-filesystemwritablefilestream) allows opening either multiple readers/writers or an exclusive writer to a file entry, depending on the application's use case.

 ```
 handle.createSyncAccessHandle({ mode: 'read-only' });
+handle.createSyncAccessHandle({ mode: 'readwrite-unsafe' });

 handle.createWritable({ mode: 'exclusive' });
 ```